Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Geriatric Use

-In the ASSENT-2 study, 41% (3500/8458) of patients who were treated with TNKase were aged 65 years or older.
+In the ASSENT-2 study, 41% (3500/8458) of STEMI patients who were treated with TNKase were aged 65 years or older.
 In this population, rates of 30-day mortality, stroke, intracranial hemorrhage and major bleeds requiring blood transfusion or leading to hemodynamic complications were higher than in those aged less than 65 years.

 Overdose Information for Tnkase